 Retirement accounts like 401(k)s allow your investments to grow tax-free while they remain in the account.
 Unlike taxable brokerage accounts, where income tax or capital gains tax applies annually, you won’t owe taxes on your 401(k) earnings as they grow.

 Under the SECURE 2.0 Act, employees aged 60 to 63 can benefit from an increased super catch-up contribution limit.
-Starting in 2025, this enhanced limit will rise to $11,250, compared to the current $7,500.
+This started in 2025, and the enhanced limit will rise to $11,250, compared to the current $7,500.
 This means those in the target age range can contribute a total of $34,750.

 What Happens When You Start Withdrawing Funds